 School staff with responsibility for attendance will monitor weekly attendance data so as to rapidly identify pupils and cohorts whose attendance is in decline and respond accordingly.
-We will routinely monitor the following cohorts and pupil groups:
+We will routinely monitor key cohorts and pupil groups based on our context and school population.
+Possible groups might include:

-- Whole school - Individual year groups - Boys/ girls - Those entitled to Pupil Premium - Those with special educational needs or disabilities - Pupils for whom English is an additional language - Children who are looked after or who have been looked after previously - Those with a social worker - Those who are persistently or severely absent - Any other groups of pupils or cohorts about whom there is an emerging concern
+- Whole school - Individual year groups - Boys/ girls - Those eligible for free school meals - Those with special educational needs or disabilities - Pupils for whom English is an additional language - Children who are looked after or who have been looked after previously - Those with a social worker - Those who are persistently or severely absent Any other groups of pupils or cohorts who have historically had lower attendance than their peers or about whom there is an emerging concern.

 All school attendance data is routinely benchmarked against available local, regional and national data.
-Relevant data is routinely shared with pupils, parents, staff teams, governors, the Trust, including CAT Trustees and the local authority, all with the intention of continuing to improve attendance levels.
+Relevant data is routinely shared with pupils, parents, staff teams, governors, the trust, including CAT trustees and the local authority, all with the intention of continuing to improve attendance levels.